rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_DOCLING_basic_CHUNKED.md

 ---

-<chunk_context>The section presents a technical drawing of the EOA-UR3510-EGL 90-AUB, which features attachment jaws, indicating its role within a larger mechanical system.
-This drawing is part of the broader discussion on the EGL 90 Universal Gripper, highlighting its design specifications and compatibility with various components.
-The document emphasizes the versatility and integration of the gripper in automation technology, showcasing its application in handling diverse workpieces efficiently.</chunk_context>
+<chunk_context>The section presents a technical drawing of the EOA-UR3510-EGL 90-AUB, which is part of the EGL 90 universal gripper system.
+This drawing includes detailed dimensions and labels, indicating its integration with additional components such as attachment jaws.
+The broader document focuses on the specifications, functionalities, and applications of the EGL 90 series, emphasizing its versatility and compatibility with various automation systems, including the use of different finger inserts for enhanced adaptability.</chunk_context>
 <chunk>## Hauptansicht EOA-UR3510-EGL 90-AUB mit Aufsatzbacken

 The image is a technical drawing of a mechanical component.
 It is a part of a larger system, possibly a part of a larger system, and is labeled as "100 82" on the right side.
 The drawing is labeled with the following text: "100 82" on the right side, and "100 85" on the left side.
 The drawing is labeled with a series of numbers and measurements, which are likely the dimensions of the component.